-Much like traumatic brain injuries, spinal cord injuries create a profound impact on both the injured and his or her family.
+Much like traumatic brain injuries, there is no such thing as a “minor” spinal cord injury.
+Any damage to the spinal cord can have a profound impact on both the injured and his or her family.
 The hardship is felt through drastic physical changes that often involve a great deal of physical pain, as well as emotional trauma, financial hardship, and stress.
-Regardless of whether the spinal cord damage was caused by an auto accident, workplace accident, fall or assault, or if it was caused by a misdiagnosed tumor or degenerative disease, the resulting nerve damage can cause enormous dysfunction to the body.
-Depending on the location and degree, a spinal cord injury can alter basic functions such as breathing, eating and sleeping.
+Regardless of whether the spinal cord damage was caused by an auto accident, workplace accident, fall, or assault, or if it was caused by a misdiagnosed tumor or degenerative disease, the resulting nerve damage can cause enormous dysfunction to the body.
+Depending on the location and degree, a spinal cord injury can alter basic functions such as breathing, eating, and sleeping.

 Unlike the more visible parts of our bodies, the spinal cord is something we often take for granted.
-The nerve center that runs through the center of the spine, its job is to relay messages from the brain to the rest of the body.
-When it suffers injury, all nerves above the site of damage may continue functioning properly, while the nerves below the area of injury suffer a decreased ability to send messages back and forth from the brain to the rest of the body.
+It is the nerve center that runs through the center of the spine and its job is to relay messages from the brain to the rest of the body.
+When it suffers an injury, all nerves above the site of damage may continue functioning properly, while the nerves below the area of injury suffer a decreased ability to send messages back and forth from the brain to the rest of the body.

 Cervical Spine & Neck Injuries